tilt-dev/tilt.build/docs/dependent_images.md

 When you start adding multiple services to your app, it's easiest to just copy a new Dockerfile for each service and tweak a few parameters.

-Once you have a few services, you may that duplication can start to feel messy.
+Once you have a few services, you may find that duplication can start to feel messy.
 Sometimes you update one Dockerfile but forget to update the others.
 Building all the services is slow.